List of 30 Rock characters: Diana Jessup

 Diana Jessup (Mary Steenburgen) is Avery's mother and Jack's mother-in-law.
 Diana shares many qualities with her daughter, which makes Jack instantly attracted to her.

 Appears In: "Hey, Baby, What's Wrong", "Kidnapped by Danger", "Queen of Jordan 2: Mystery of the Phantom Pooper", "What Will Happen to the Gang Next Year?".

 Sylvia Rossitano

 Sylvia Rossitano (Patti LuPone) is Frank's mother.
 Sylvia is a stereotypical Italian-American mother, extremely loving towards her son, but also incredibly overbearing.
 Sylvia is also an incredible cook.

 Appears In: "Goodbye, My Friend", "The Moms", "Alexis Goodlooking and the Case of the Missing Whisky".

 Paula Hornberger

 Paula Hornberger (Paula Pell) is Pete's wife.
-Paula and Pete have been married since their sophomore year of college, after Paula was pregnant with the pair's first child 20 minutes into their first date.
+Paula and Pete have been married since their second year of college, after Paula was pregnant with the pair's first child 20 minutes into their first date.
 Paula and Pete have a seemingly tenuous relationship, as Pete lived with Liz after he lied about his vasectomy.
 The two reconnected after engaging in a post-marital affair.